SafetyGraphics/SafetyGraphics.github.io/CONTRIBUTING.md

 # Overview

 Hello!
 Thank you for your interest in contributing to the ASA/DIA Interactive Safety Graphics (ISG) working group.
 This page provides guidelines for technical contributors to this project.
 For a non-technical overview, please visit [our homepage](https://safetygraphics.github.io/) or the [safetyGraphics R package](https://safetygraphics.github.io/safetyGraphics/).
-If you can't find what you need on this page, don't hesitate to [email Jeremy](mailto:jwildfire@gmail.com?subject=safetyGraphics%20Technical%20Question) with questions.
+If you can't find what you need on this page, don't hesitate to post to the [safetyGraphics discussion](https://github.com/SafetyGraphics/safetyGraphics/discussions) board with questions.

 # Approach